 With an average of about 3.7 million tons of cargo passing through Kahului Commercial Harbor each year, water transportation remains the primary means by which goods reach Maui.
 Over two-thirds of this cargo is manufactured goods.
 Harbor operations are located on 45 acres of and include secured storage, warehouse, office and tenant facilities.

 - Kahului is the only deep-draught harbor in the County and is the busiest port in the state outside Oahu.

 - Protected by two large breakwaters, the three-pier harbor accommodates cruise ships as well as interisland freight barges, container vessels, other cargo vessels, tug boats, and gasoline and fuel oil tankers (most of the County’s electricity is generated from diesel oil).

-- Due to Kahului Harbor’s size and commercial importance, the Department of Transportation in partnership with other local, state, and federal government agencies, as well as private parties, have published a 2030 Harbor Master Plan, which is designed to maximize the Harbor’s efficiency and safety while protecting the environment and preserving the multi-faceted needs of the Harbor.
+- Because of Kahului Harbor’s size and commercial importance, the Department of Transportation in partnership with other local, state, and federal government agencies, as well as private parties, have published a 2035 Harbor Master Plan, which is designed to maximize the Harbor’s efficiency and safety while protecting the environment and preserving the multi-faceted needs of the Harbor.

 In addition, smaller boat harbors at Ma’alaea and Lahaina accommodate private recreational vessels and larger boats offering ocean activities, primarily for the visitor market (fishing, snorkeling, whale watching, etc.).

-- Scheduled passenger ferry services from Lahaina to Lanai and Molokai are important transportation links for those islands.
+- Scheduled passenger ferry services from Lahaina to Lanai are an important transportation link; the Molokai ferry was discontinued in 2016.